WDI-SEA/Node-Questionnaire/README.md

 		greetings.sayHelloInSpanish();

-7. When using require(), where is the module being pulled in from? module.export. ???
+7. When using require(), where is the module being pulled in from? node_modules folder

 8. List some common modules we have used in node.
-There are at least two. require, http
+There are at least two. body-parcer express

 ## Section 2

 #### Express Setup
 1. What is Express and why would we want to use it?

-A web app server framework used to create app's with Javascript.
+A web module & app server framework used to create app's with Javascript.

 2. How do we import express into our node application?